Waves of suicide drones strike Ukraine's capital; 4 killed

 Previous Russian airstrikes on Kyiv were mostly with missiles.
 Analysts believe the slower-moving Shahed drones can be programmed to accurately hit certain targets using GPS unless the system fails.

-Also on Monday, a Russian warplane crashed in a residential area in the Russian port of Yeysk on the Sea of Azov, after an engine caught fire during takeoff, the Defense Ministry in Moscow said.
-Both crewmembers bailed out of the Su-34 safely, but local authorities said several floors of an apartment building were engulfed in flames.
-There was no immediate word on casualties.
+Also Monday, a Russian Su-34 warplane crashed in a residential area in the Russian port of Yeysk on the Sea of Azov after an engine failure, killing at least three people on the ground, injuring 21 others and starting a fire that engulfed several floors of a nine-story apartment building, authorities said.
+Both crewmembers, on a training mission, bailed out safely, the Russian Defense Ministry said.

 In Kyiv, Mayor Vitali Klitschko said Monday’s barrage came in successive waves of 28 drones — in what many fear could become a more common mode of attack as Russia seeks to avoid depleting its stockpiles of long-range precision missiles.